LeeyaD/rb130/rb130_blocks.md

 ### Writing Methods w/ Blocks
-* In Ruby, every method can take an optional block as an **implicit** argument.
+* In Ruby, every method can take an optional block as an **implicit** argument meaning it doesn't need to specify the block in its argument list or even execute the block at all.

 #### Yielding
 It lets us invoke our passed in block argument from within the method
 * wrap in a conditional using `Kernel#block_given?` to allow method w/ `yield` to be invoked with or without a block (i.e. without raising a `LoadJumpError`)
 * **Use case:** `Yield` allows future developers to inject additional code in our method without modifying the method implementation.

-#### Passing Execution to the Block
-Shown a code example of how execution goes from method invocation to method implementation, then jumps to the block.

 #### Yielding w/ an argument
 ```ruby